Raghu-Raman/MapReduceLog/README.md

 - Also change the input path given in the applications.conf file and the pre-meditated output path from the Job-2.

 ## What to do with input?
  Put the log files into a folder and add the absolute path of that folder as the input.
+The four files should be in a folder and that must be input for the program.